What can I do with a Religion and Theology degree?

 Those who want to work closely on issues of inter-religious dialogue, religion and the community, and religious integration have found internships or employment in fields such as journalism, counselling, social work, or mediation and negotiation.

 Not all end up pursuing a teaching or research career.
 Many opt for a law conversion degree or build successful careers in non-profit, governmental, and intergovernmental organisations.
-Others have moved on to work in fields as diverse as personnel and accountancy, alternative technologies, communication, and even arts and entertainment.
+Others have moved on to work in both the public and private sectors in fields as diverse as civil service, personnel and accountancy, alternative technologies, working for NGOs, communication, and arts and entertainment.

 Employers place great value on the transferable skills that religion and theology graduates offer.
 These include the ability to think critically, write fluently, and appreciate ideas and opinions different to your own.
 As one of our former students, Tom Francis, now working for Dorset County Council, commented: ‘A degree in Religion and Theology really gets you noticed when you apply for jobs.’